memphisdev/documentation/docs/docs/open-source-installation/cloud-deployment/deploy-on-digitalocean.md

 ---
 cover: /DigitalOcean_and_Memphis.jpeg
-description: Deploying on DigitalOcean
+description: Deploying memphis on digital ocean
-title: DigitalOcean
+title: Digital Ocean and Memphis
 ---

 # Deploy on DigitalOcean

-<Subtitle></Subtitle>

 ### Introduction